fedimint/fedimint-web-sdk/docs/core/FedimintWallet/LightningService/payInvoice.md

 ### `lightning.payInvoiceSync(invoice: string)`

-Helper function to pay an invoice and resolve when the payment is confirmed or fails.
+Attempts to pay an invoice.
+Returns a `Promise` that resolves when the payment succeeds or fails / times out.

 ```ts twoslash
 // @esModuleInterop